-A hearty, winter, comfort food, shepherd’s pie is packed full of seasoned beef and vegetables, topped with creamy mashed potatoes, sprinkled with cheese, and baked until golden.
+The ultimate comfort food, this hearty and easy shepherd’s pie recipe is packed full of seasoned beef and vegetables, topped with creamy mashed potatoes, sprinkled with cheese, and baked until golden.
 Fill up with this delicious family favorite.

-This is one of those family recipes that makes everyone happy.
+This is an amazing recipe, because it makes everyone in the family happy.
 How could you not like something covered in mashed potatoes and cheese?

 It has been really cold and snowy the last few days.
 We have to check on the animals multiple times a day to make sure their water hasn’t frozen over.